Understanding Neurodiversity

 Neurodivergent

 Neurodivergent is an adjective describing people whose brains function differently in one or more ways than is considered standard normal.
-There are many ways neurodivergence can manifest, ranging from very mild ways that most people would never notice to more apparent ways that lead to a person behaving differently than is common.
+There are many ways neurodivergence can manifest, ranging from very mild forms that most people would never notice to more pronounced forms that lead to a person behaving very differently than is common.

-The neurodivergent brain could have many causes, but genetics and environment are believed to play a role.5 Ultimately, neurodivergence results from humanity’s incredible ability to survive and thrive despite obstacles and unfavorable environments.
+The neurodivergent brain can have multiple causes, but genetics and environment are believed to play significant roles.5 Ultimately, neurodivergence results from humanity’s incredible ability to survive and thrive despite obstacles and unfavourable environments.

 Most neurodivergent individuals have ancestors who evolved to think in ways that people with typical brains do not.6